UK Post Office inquiry hears from workers wrongfully accused

-LONDON (AP) — A public inquiry begins Monday to examine the wrongful convictions of hundreds of British postal workers who were accused of theft, fraud or false accounting because of a faulty computer system.
+LONDON (AP) — A public inquiry opened in London on Monday to examine the wrongful convictions of hundreds of British postal workers who were accused of theft, fraud or false accounting because of a faulty computer system.

 Between 2000 and 2014, more than 700 postal workers were wrongfully accused, with some convicted and sent to prison.
 The mistakes represented one of the biggest miscarriages of justice in British legal history.